A Non-invasive Treatment Backed by Technology

 “I recommend doing PSA blood test at least once when you are more than 50 years old.
 If the PSA is higher than normal, it is best to check with a specialist to find out if there is any necessity to continue checking for prostate cancer.”

-Localized Treatment for Early Stage Prostate Cancer
+Localized Treatment for Early-Stage Prostate Cancer

 Surgery and radiotherapy are well established ways to treat prostate cancer.
 However, these two options frequently come with a range of side effects, including difficulty in erection and urinary leakage that needs diapers, which will impact a man’s quality of life.